lzanconi/GitTests/README.md

 **git push -u origin main**

 ## Show commit history
+Show with a graph:
 **git log --oneline --graph --all**

+Show just the commits in reverse order (olderst at the top):
+**git log --oneline --reverse**

 ## Look to a previous commit
 If you want to look to a **previous commit**: